 Funding

-This Training Package was produced as part of the ARC Funded Linkage Project - The Meaning of Rights in Refugee Settlement, with additional funding provided by the UNSW Faculty of Arts and Social Sciences.
+This Training Package was produced as part of the ARC Funded Linkage Project - The Meaning of Rights in Refugee Settlement, with additional funding provided by UNSW Arts, Design & Architecture.
 It is based on the Human Rights In Australia series of 3 booklets originally produced by the UNSW Centre for Refugee Research with AMES Australia and an introductory training program funded by the Myer Foundation.

 Use of Materials